echolang/docs/collections/iteration.md

 ## The copy you do not pay for

-Here is the nice part. **A by-value binding that nothing in the body writes is silently bound `const V&` instead.** You write the obvious thing and you get the borrow anyway:
+**A by-value binding that nothing in the body writes is silently bound `const V&` instead.** You write the obvious thing and you get the borrow anyway:

 ```echo
 array<int32> $numbers = [1, 2, 3];